 - 4.1 The introduction of the Local Business Rates Retention System in 2013/14, together with the Government's programme of fiscal consolidation since 2010, have combined to both reduce the level of funding available to the Council, and to shift the balance of funding significantly away from central to local sources. - 4.2 The Spending Review 2021, which covered 2022/23 to 2024/25 was broadly positive for local government, with funding better than expected.
 Increased funding was largely front loaded with growth in grant funding in 2022/23 and no further general increases in the following two years.
-There were various smaller allocations within the core funding announcement, including £200m for the "cross-government Supporting Families programme", £37.8m for cyber security and £34.5m for "strengthen local delivery and transparency". - 4.3 On the 17 November 2022 the Chancellor announce the Autumn Statement, alongside the updated forecasts from the Office for Budget Responsibility (OBR).
+There were various smaller allocations within the core funding announcement, including £200m for the "cross-government Supporting Families programme", £37.8m for cyber security and £34.5m for "strengthen local delivery and transparency". - 4.3 On the 17 November 2022 the Chancellor announced the Autumn Statement, alongside the updated forecasts from the Office for Budget Responsibility (OBR).
 The indication at the time was for all existing grant funding to be protected in cash terms in 2023/24 and 2024/25, and then to grow by 1% per year in real terms for the following three years.
 It was also unlikely that there would be any additional support for inflationary pressures.
-This has now been superseded by the DLUHC policy statement on 12 December, which is covered in the following sections.

-4.4 On 12 December DLUHC published a policy statement on Local Government Finance Settlement 2023/24 and 2024/25.
+This was superseded by the DLUHC policy statement on 12 December and the Final Local Government Finance Settlement on 6 February 2023. - 4.4 On 12 December DLUHC published a policy statement on Local Government Finance Settlement 2023/24 and 2024/25.
 This is provided in Appendix A8, and sets out the intention for Business Rates, Council Tax, and settlement grants.
 The Policy Statement also notes reserve balances held by some local authorities have increased significantly in recent years, and local authorities are encouraged to consider using reserves to maintain services under the current inflationary pressures.
 This provided a strong indication of what local authorities could expect from the Provisional Finance Settlement.
 The Provisional Settlement for 2023/24 was released on 19 December and a summary of this is provide in Appendix A9.
-The 2024/25 Finance Settlement is likely to continue in a similar manner and this is reflected in the MTFS updates detailed in Sections 4.5 to 4.11 below.
+The 2024/25 Finance Settlement is likely to continue in a similar manner and this is reflected in the MTFS detailed in Sections 4.5 to 4.11 below.
+The 2023/24 Final Settlement was received on 6 February 2023.
+For East Suffolk, changes between the Provisional and Final Settlement show a re-allocation of funding from the Funding Guarantee to the Rural Services Delivery Grant and the Services Grant, with no overall net change on the total funding to be received by the Council.

 4.5 Core Funding Streams - this includes the Revenue Support Grant and the Rural Services Delivery Grant.
-The below will be subject to further change on release of the Final Local Government Finance Settlement.